mwaz/moralis-technical/playwright-tests/README.md

-# Node, RPC, and GetWalletNFTs Functional, Non-functional & Automation Tests
+# Node, RPC, and GetWalletNFTs Playwright Tests

 This project contains functional and automation tests for both UI and API using the Playwright framework.
 The tests cover the following scenarios: